On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Introduction

 \subsubsection{On the proof of Conjecture~\ref{CONJ2}}

 Proving Conjecture~\ref{CONJ2} amounts to splitting the long exact sequence (\ref{rigid1}) into short exact sequences, which can be done directly for dagger affinoids (Theorem~\ref{affinoids}), going back to the definition of syntomic cohomology.
-The problem is to go from affinoids to varieties covered by a finite number of affinoids.
-This we do by induction on the number of affinoids needed, using the theory of BC's.
+To treat the case of a small variety with de Rham slopes~$\geq 0$, we use the theory of BC's.
 We already used BC's in~\cite{CN1} to treat the proper case (with a semistable model), but there we were helped by Scholze's theorem~\cite[Th.\,1.1]{Sch} that the $H^i_{\proeet}(X,\Q_p(r))$'s are, in that case, finite dimensional $\Q_p$-vector spaces; this made it possible to use the basic theory of BC's as developed in~\cite{CB,CF}.
 In the present paper, we need to use the more powerful point of view advocated in Le Bras' thesis~\cite{lebras}.
 The key result that comes out of the theory of BC's is the following proposition (Proposition~\ref{pos10.3}):

 \begin{proposition} The following properties are equivalent:

 \quad {\rm (a)} The diagram in Conjecture~\ref{CONJ2} is bicartesian.